Wi-Fi 6 Version 2

 • Multi-User MIMO (MU-MIMO) that allows four downlink connections.

-• Better energy efficiency, which should translate into increased battery life for devices.
+• Better energy efficiency, which should translate into an increase in battery life. battery of the devices.

-• More total spectrum: 2.4 GHz, 5 GHz and 6 GHz bands.
-The 1 GHz band could be added in the future.
+• More total spectrum: 2.4 GHz bands, 5 GHz and 6 GHz.
+In the future, the 1 GHz band could be added.

 5 1 vote